-Details on how and why to keep your older dog's coat and skin healthy
+Details on how and why to keep your older dog's coat and skin healthy.

 Your senior dog's circulation and muscle tone just aren't what they used to be.
-And his older coat and skin can't revive themselves like they used to.
+And their older coat and skin can't revive themselves like they used to.
 You can make up for the decrease in these functions with a regular grooming routine.
 What's more, you can use these sessions as a means to check your dog from tip to tail for bumps or changes in skin condition.

 Frequency of bathing depends on your dog's activity level and lifestyle.
 Most dogs don't need a bath more than once a month.
 Some dogs tend to be a little greasier or love rolling in mud and other dirty stuff - so they'll need to be bathed more frequently.
 If you're not sure about how often you should bathe your dog, ask an experienced groomer.

 It's important to remember that your dog's coat acts like a window to their inner health.
 If your dog's coat has been looking dull, even after proper grooming, you should take them to the vet for a check-up.
 A lacklustre coat can be caused by many things such as a nutritional imbalance or deficiency, certain illnesses, metabolic diseases, by internal parasites or by worm infestations.

 A quality complete and balanced diet, chosen for your dog's life stage requirements will provide all of the essential nutrition they need to help support a healthy skin and coat.